FredPont/command_line_builder/README.md

 ex:
 bowtie2  -1 /path/Fex[1] -2 /path/Fex[2] | samtools view -bS - > /path/Fne[1].bam

-3- run the software with the command : julia main.jl
+3- run the software with the command :

+julia main.jl                # the config/filePath.txt is used to get the filenames from the disk

+julia main.jl filenames.csv  # the filenames are obtained from filenames.csv

 4- The software will substitute the Fex[n]/Fne[n] pattern with the list of files in alphabetical order